-Below are the very best hybrid cars we've tested, including the best SUV hybrid, cheap hybrid and plug-in hybrid.
+Below are the very best hybrid cars we've tested, including the best SUV hybrid, best cheap hybrid and plug-in hybrid.
 These are fantastic hybrid cars.
 Not only have they sailed through the same tests as their traditional petrol and diesel rivals, they can also deliver an impressive saving on fuel costs.

 We also reveal the hybrid cars you should avoid.

 Scroll down to the tables below for our top hybrid car recommendations.
 If you want to find out more about how to buy the best hybrid car, use the links below to jump to: